saitaiky/notebook/docs/docs/other/psychology/life/meaning-in-life.md

 The preference for a growth mindset is well-supported by research, which demonstrates its benefits for learning, motivation, and psychological well-being.
 By viewing life as a journey and adopting a growth mindset, individuals can develop more adaptive coping strategies, maintain a positive outlook in the face of adversity, and continue to invest in their personal and professional growth.
 That being said, it's important to recognize that the efficacy of a growth mindset may vary from person to person and that a balance between striving for growth and recognizing one's current achievements is also crucial for well-being.

-:::infoThe mastery-oriented and growth mindset lead to a positive life By exalting these qualities, we foster an environment where individuals are motivated to persist, innovate, and contribute to the greater good without the fear of failing to achieve a specific outcome.
+:::info The mastery-oriented and growth mindset lead to a positive life By exalting these qualities, we foster an environment where individuals are motivated to persist, innovate, and contribute to the greater good without the fear of failing to achieve a specific outcome.
 This not only makes our lives more positive but also creates a society that values growth, learning, and moral action over mere results.
 :::

-:::infoNeither success nor failure is permanent
+:::info Neither success nor failure is permanent
 Would you prefer life to be straightforward or as vibrant as a rainbow?
 Neither success nor failure is permanent.
 Since nothing is eternal, how can success or failure be absolute?
 Life is a journey, a roller coaster ride.
 When riding a roller coaster, is it more fun to stay at the top or the bottom?
 The most thrilling moments are, of course, when you zoom down from the top and soar right back up!
 :::